-20 The portion of contractual service margins attributable to non-controlling interests, as described in section 2.1.1.5, is excluded from this section and must instead be subject to the limits set out in section 2.1.1.5.
+The portion of contractual service margins attributable to non-controlling interests, as described in section 2.1.1.5, is excluded from this section and must instead be subject to the limits set out in section 2.1.1.5.

-21 The portion of contractual service margins attributable to non-controlling interests, as described in section 2.1.1.5, is excluded from this section and must instead be subject to the limits set out in section 2.1.1.5.
+The portion of contractual service margins attributable to non-controlling interests, as described in section 2.1.1.5, is excluded from this section and must instead be subject to the limits set out in section 2.1.1.5.

-- the impact of the following items related to property is reversed: - after-tax fair value gains or losses on owner-occupied property upon conversion to IFRS (cost model);22 - accumulated after-tax revaluation loss on owner-occupied property (revaluation method); - gains or losses up to the transfer date on owner-occupied property that was previously classified as investment property;23 - the impact of any discretionary participation features reported in a component of equity that is included in Gross Tier 1 Capital is reversed.
+- the impact of accumulated after-tax gains or losses on fair-valued liabilities arising from changes to the insurer's own credit risk is reversed; - the impact of the following items related to property is reversed: - after-tax fair value gains or losses on owner-occupied property upon conversion to IFRS (cost model); - accumulated after-tax revaluation loss on owner-occupied property (revaluation method); - gains or losses up to the transfer date on owner-occupied property that was previously classified as investment property; - the impact of any discretionary participation features reported in a component of equity that is included in Gross Tier 1 Capital is reversed.